HIOTio/HIOTProto/specification.md

 connectivity.
 Each deployment has only one active Coordinator at any time.
-All messages between the cloud-side and deployment-side pass through the Coordinator, allowing for targeted hardening and security measures and decreasing the deployment’s attack surface.
+All messages between the cloud-side and deployment-side pass through the Coordinator, allowing for targeted hardening and security measures and decreasing the deployment's attack surface.

 #### Role: Sensor